If you or someone you know is in crisis, find local and national support.

 Contact the statewide LGBTQ Anti-Violence Resource Line at (414) 856-5428 or visit their Room to Be Safe site.

 - Call (414) 229-9911 or 911 from a cell phone

 - or go to the Emergency Room

-A Norris Health Center counselor is on-call every day during our hours of operation.
+A Student Health and Wellness Center counselor is on-call every day during our hours of operation.
 For students experiencing crisis situations or who have urgent needs that are not life threatening, brief screening sessions (up to 30 minutes) are provided to help stabilize the situation and determine what further treatment may be necessary.
 An appointment is not necessary but there may be a wait to be seen if the counselor is occupied with another student at the time of your arrival.